 Also see the git-bisect(1) manpage.

-This prefix command shows the following suffix commands in a popup buffer.
+This transient prefix command binds the following suffix commands and displays them in a temporary buffer until a suffix is invoked.

-When bisecting is not in progress, then the popup buffer features the following commands.
+When bisecting is not in progress, then the transient features the following suffix commands.

 Start a bisect session.